 The town's location in the northwest of Cyprus gives access to some of the most stunning coastlines the country offers, from the mythic sands of the Baths of Aphrodite to Latchi Beach itself.
 You also have the option of taking a short trip to nearby Paphos, where sublime beaches are even more plentiful – but whatever your decision, there's lots to choose from, with each beach offering something a little different.
-That said, Cyprus has some of the safest and most family-friendly beaches in the Mediterranean, so you have peace of mind wherever you choose to lay your towel.
+That said, Cyprus holidays offer tourists some of safest and most family-friendly beaches in the Mediterranean, so you have peace of mind wherever you choose to lay your towel.

 Also known locally as Latsi Beach, this is a pebbly and scenic spot where the stretch of sand is often quiet.
 Latchi as a whole is much more laid-back than the likes of Larnaca's Nissi Beach or Ayia Napa, so you won't be competing for the best sunbathing spots or losing the little ones in a crowd of holidaymakers.